tkin91e55/zmqNotifier/README.md

-``zmqnotifier`` is a reference implementation of a modern Python 3.11 project that demonstrates how to structure code, documentation, and tooling when building agent-focused workflows.
+``zmqnotifier`` is a reference implementation of a modern Python 3.11 project that demonstrates how to structure code, documentation, and tooling when using agentic agent.
 The repository highlights an opinionated setup featuring Poetry for dependency management, Pydantic for validation, pytest for testing, and Sphinx for documentation.